Education Programs

 2.2 Life is a Cycle

 Animals come in a wide variety of shapes, sizes, and colors– all of which can change depending on their life cycle stage.
-Through engaging activities and exploration, students will be challenged to think like scientific researchers by investigating the unique life cycles of plants and animals at Georgia Aquarium.
-Students will also learn about how the life cycles of these marine organisms compare to the life cycles of humans.
-Finally, students will demonstrate their knowledge by properly sequencing the life stages of aquatic plants and animals and comparing and contrasting the lives of organisms at Georgia Aquarium.
+Through engaging activities and exploration, be challenged to think like scientific researchers by investigating the unique life cycles of plants and animals.
+Discover how the life cycles of marine organisms compare to those of humans by observing our animals right here at Georgia Aquarium.

 3.1 Fun with Fossils